pedrofilhojp/kube-students/README.md

 # kube-students
-This repository contains examples that i using in my classes about kubernetes clusters
+This repository contains examples that i created to explain main components of kubernetes cluster in my classes